Muchnik degrees and cardinal characteristics: Introduction

 As part of the proof of \Cref{thm:mainDelta}, we show in a lemma that the parameterised classes $\mathrm{IOE}(h)$ and $\mathrm{AED}(h)$ don't depend too sensitively on the bound~$h$: if $g(n) = h(2n)$ then $\mathrm{IOE}(g) \equiv_W \mathrm{IOE}(h)$ and $\mathrm{AED}(g) \equiv_S \mathrm{AED}(h)$.
 Since the first equivalence we obtain is merely Muchnik, in \Cref{thm:mainDelta} we also only have Muchnik in its first equivalence.
 Note that by the lemma, in the above, we can replace $\mathrm{IOE}( \tp{(\tp n)})$ by $\mathrm{IOE}( \tp{(\tp {n\cdot r})})$ for any $r>0$.

-\begin{remark} After a first version of this paper \cite{Monin.Nies:17} was posted on arXiv in December 2017, Greenberg, Kuyper and Turetsky sketched their own version of our coincidence results for highness classes and for cardinal characteristics.
-Based on the work of Rupprecht, they introduced a systematic machinery.
-It now suffices to state a single abstract theorem \cite[Thm.\ 6.14]{Greenberg.etal:18}, which implies all four coincidences.
+We remark that after the first version of this paper was posted on arXiv in December 2017~ \cite{Monin.Nies:17}, as part of a large study, Greenberg, Kuyper and Turetsky~\cite{Greenberg.etal:18} sketched their own version of our coincidence results for highness classes and for cardinal characteristics.
+Based on the work of Rupprecht, they introduced a systematic machinery that also applies to reductions.
+It now suffices to state a single abstract theorem \cite[Thm.\ 6.15]{Greenberg.etal:18}, which implies all four coincidences.

 We think that each approach has its advantages.
-Ours is more direct and requires the reader to assimilate less; it also deals in a concrete way with the non-uniformities in the computability case, for instance in Lemma~\ref{lem:doubleR}.
-Theirs is very interesting if one wants to understand the reason for the persistent analogies between set theory and computability, and the dualities within each area.
-Once the general machinery is available, of course it saves work. \end{remark}
+Ours is more direct and requires the reader to assimilate less general theory before proceeding to the result; it also deals in a concrete way with the non-uniformities in the computability case, for instance in Lemma~\ref{lem:doubleR}.
+Their approach is general, and hence superior to ours towards understanding the reason for the persistent analogies between set theory and computability, and the dualities within each area.
+Also, once the general machinery is available, it saves work in proving particular coincidences.